americofmoliveira/VesselSegmentation_ESWA/README.md

 The materials in this repository are organized as follows:

-- `code`: Code required to test our model.
+- `code`: Code required to test our model, including calibration files -- files containing the statistical parameters (mean and standard deviation) to perform standardization on each dataset.

 - `folds_constitution`: Since there is no explicit division between training and test sets for the STARE and CHASE_DB1 databases, we used *5*-fold and *4*-fold cross-validation, respectively, to evaluate the results in these cases.
 Here we show the constitution of the folds, so that future works can replicate our evaluation conditions.